Enlarging letters Home Information Contacting Map

 .

-2. Ability to pass abstract tools for design and analysis, and for implementation in programming languages (Java, for example).
+2. Ability to pass abstract tools for design and analysis, and for implementation in programming languages as Java and Erlang.

 Contents